Connect to datasets in the Power BI service from Power BI Desktop

 Now you and others can create and share custom reports, all from the same dataset.
 This approach is a great way to have one knowledgeable person create a well-formed dataset, such as what Anna does.
 Many teammates can use that shared dataset to create their own reports.

-When using the Power BI service live connection, there are a few limitations and considerations to keep in mind.
+When using the Power BI service live connection, there are a few considerations and limitations to keep in mind.

 - Only users with Build permission for a dataset can connect to a published dataset using the Power BI service live connection.